Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 Display type
    Controls how files are displayed.
 The available options are:

-   - Display files as a short list
+   - Short list
-   - Display files as a detailed list
+   - Detailed list
-   - Display files as thumbnails (show :doc:`previews </editors/file_browser/previews>`)
+   - Thumbnails (show :doc:`previews </editors/file_browser/previews>`)
 Display size
    The size of thumbnails or the width of columns.

+   Tiny, small, normal, large
 Sorting
    Sorts files by on of the following methods: